 Contemporary Charleston 2011: Under the Radar is curated by Erin Glaze, Coordinator, City Gallery at Waterfront Park and Rebecca Silberman, Program Coordinator, the Halsey Institute of Contemporary Art.

-On July 2nd, Lauren Frances Moore and Rebecca West Fraser will be having their artist lectures.
-Below is more information about the artists.
+On July 16th, Greg Hart and Alan W. Jackson will be giving their artist lectures.
+Below is more information on the artists.

 Greg Hart lives in Charleston with his wife Janet and two Boston Terriers, Millie and Edgar.
 From 2003 to 2008, Hart worked as a freelance illustrator with images appearing in The Washington Post, Utne Reader, USA Weekend, and Atlanta Magazine.
 After visiting Paris in 2009, most notably Musée D'Orsay and Musée Picasso, he shifted focus to painting and zeroed in on portrait abstractions.
 Hart has always been interested in the visual arts with the Greenville County Fine Arts Center being one of his key, early influences.
 His paintings are informed by the Abstract Expressionist Action Painters, The Fauves, Pop and Street Art.
 Hart participated in his first group exhibition ("Plastic" at Eyedrum, Atlanta) in November 2010.